leod123/ggcorrheatmap/cran-comments.md

 0 errors | 0 warnings | 0 notes

-Minor release that adds several new functionalities in the form of arguments that either have new behaviour or are completely new and new functions.
-The `annot_rows_name_params` and `annot_cols_name_params` arguments have been deprecated but kept for backward compatibility.
+Minor release that adds new features for square matrices and adds compatibility for ggplot2 version 4.0.0.
+Arguments related to row and column names have been deprecated for new ones that are more consistent with other arguments.